 The majority of people who report fraud say that it occurred through a phone call.
 It’s important to understand that financial institutions, the IRS, and the police won’t contact you for information this way.
 Never give out personal information over the phone, no matter how urgent or angry the caller may sound.
 If you are concerned that it may be a legitimate call, hang up and call back using the number you normally use to ensure that you are talking to the right person.

 A malicious email can look like it came from a legitimate business and often has a sense of urgency to it.
 It may also ask you for personal or financial information or ask you to click on a link for more instructions.
 Never share your personal information or click a link in an unsolicited email or text message.
 If you are unsure whether an email request is legitimate, contact the company directly using the information provided on an account statement, not information provided in the email.

-An acquaintance of mine who teaches financial education to incarcerated people shared that many of her students admitted to digging through people’s trash in order to steal their personal information.
+Some identity thieves will dig through people's trash in order to steal their personal information.
 It happens more often than you may think!
 Protect yourself by always shredding your documents with a quality cross shredder or micro shredder.
-This includes bills, bank statements, receipts, medical billings, credit card offers, canceled checks or any other items that contain personal or financial information.
+This includes bills, bank statements, receipts, medical billings, credit card offers, canceled checks, or any other items that contain personal or financial information.
 These documents can also be safely disposed of by bringing them to one of Royal’s Shred Day events.

 Almost any public place you frequent—libraries, airports, hotels, retail stores, coffee shops—offer free Wi-Fi to their patrons.
 Although it’s convenient, you need to use caution, as Wi-Fi works by communicating with your device over regular radio waves.
 That means that anyone around you can tap into your internet communication simply by tuning in to the right “channel.”
 Conducting financial transactions and logging in to any of your accounts should always be done from home or on a trusted, secured network.